Aadhunik Industries Logo

 Drum Packing Palletized Drum Packing 25-50kg or 55lbs bags.
 Paletized and Shrink Wrapped.
 Exports to USA UAE Europe South Africa Tanzania Kenya Egypt Uganda Turkey Brazil Chile Argentina Dubai.
 Jumbo Bag Packing Iron Sulphide Manufacturers Ferrous Sulfide Manufacturers

-Iron Sulphide Manufacturers; Ferrous Sulfide Manufacturers
+Iron Sulphide Manufacturers, Ferrous Sulfide Manufacturers

-CAS No.: 1317-37-9; Molecular Weight: 87.91; Chemical Formula: FeS
+CAS No.: 1317-37-9, EINECS EC Number: 215-268-6, Molecular Weight: 87.91, Chemical Formula: FeS

 Iron Sulphide